Extracorporeal Shockwave Therapy (E.S.W.T.) for Heel Pain

 We Can Help You

-Dr. Mechanik is one of the few podiatrist/Foot & Ankle surgeons in the United States with his extensive training.
+Dr. Mechanik is one of the few podiatrist in the United States with his extensive training.
 Dr. Mechanik sees patients from all over Colorado, the United States, and Internationally.
 Dr. Mechanik treats adult and pediatric foot and ankle conditions.

-The Colorado Foot Institute and Dr. Mechanik’s practice is exclusively limted to treating conditions of the foot and ankle.
-Dr. Mechanik personally sees and follow all his patients from start to finish.
+The Colorado Foot Institute and Dr. Mechanik’s practice is exclusively limited to treating conditions of the foot and ankle.
+Dr. Mechanik personally sees and follows every patient from start to finish.